The Best Things To Do In Bologna In 1-2-3 Days

 So, Bologna is all about incredible food, ancient academia, stunning architecture, and a lively cultural scene.

-Top Things To Do In Bologna
+What To Do And See In Bologna

-Best Of Bologna: Piazza Maggiore
+Piazza Maggiore

 The Basilica di San Petronio dominates one side with its massive, yet unfinished façade.